Practical Analysis, Strategies, & Skills (PASS) Courses

 Extra Feedback Program

-Professor Lee is available to counsel students and alumni who are studying to pass the California Bar Examination, whether they are taking it for the first time or trying again.
+Professor Harrington is available to counsel students and alumni who are studying to pass the California Bar Examination, whether they are taking it for the first time or trying again.
 Students and graduates may meet with her to discuss their choices of commercial bar review programs, their extracurricular or work schedules during bar preparation, how to communicate with their families and loved ones concerning the support they will need, and anything else related to their bar success.

 Bar Financial Planning